 Scale in the cloud?

 The answer will influence the approach you choose.
-There are 2 types of migration strategy organization:
+There are two types of migration strategy organization:

-Planning the transformation of the business processes, and then the piece by piece technical part.
+Planning the transformation of the business processes, and then – a tech part piece by piece.

 Monolith division based on its technical features.
 As a result of such a transition to monolith can be an API microservice of the project aimed to protect the system.

 Switching to microservices based on the bounded contexts by defining the project boundaries with low coupling and high cohesion.
-For example, it could be an event agency with autonomous systems of payment, accounting, scheduling based on microservices with a minimum coupling.
+For example, it could be an event agency with autonomous payment systems, accounting, scheduling based on microservices with a minimum coupling.

-The second one is considered to be the most effective, but the first one is also used.
-After choosing the microservice transition model you go to the organization moments:
+The second one is the most effective, but the first one is also in use.
+After choosing the microservice transition model, you go to the organization moments:

 Measure the goal you want to achieve: deployment time, frequency, etc.

 Decide whether to form an in-house, remote developers team or delegate this task to an IT outsourcing company.
-There should be cross-functional teams that can design, build, deploy, and support service independently of each other.
+There should be cross-functional teams that can design, build, deploy, and support service independently.

 Don't update the features of a monolith.

-Create the Development Backlog with all the changes your application need: anti-corruption layer, monolith modules dependencies, development tools, Change Data Capture, code infrastructure, etc.
+Create the Development Backlog with all the changes your application needs: anti-corruption layer, monolith modules dependencies, development tools, Change Data Capture, code infrastructure, etc.

 Do that change and test it.

 Of course, there will be additional challenges when moving from monolith to microservices.
 There is no silver bullet.
-Anyway, the proper choice of experienced partner and the proven solution will mitigate technical risks for you on this way.
+Anyway, the proper choice of an experienced partner and a proven solution will mitigate technical risks for you in this way.
 You can always contact XME.digital experts to find better solutions for your business.